-By using in-situ data to determine the SPE charge distributions, we accurately represent the individual PMT response as a function of time, environmental conditions, software version, and hardware differences, and we sample photons uniformly over the surface of the photocathode.
-This is beneficial since it also allows us to inspect the stability and long-term behavior of the individual DOMs, verify previous calibration, and correlate features and environment to DOM behavior.
+By using in-situ data to determine the SPE charge distributions, we accurately represent the individual PMT response as a function of time, environmental conditions, software version and hardware differences, and we sample photons uniformly over the surface of the photocathode.
+This is beneficial since it also allows us to inspect the stability and long-term behavior of the individual DOMs, verify previous calibration, and correlate features with specific DOM hardware.

-92 1.1 Single-photoelectron charge distributions
+99 1.1 Single-photoelectron charge distributions